fish-hue/Rainbow-Table-Generator/README.md

 This is a work in progress.
 The goal is to be able to gather Hashes, generate custom Rainbow Tables, then search them with the hashes collected to see if a password can be found.
 Right now my focus is on SHA1 and MD5 hashes
+There are serveral tools to please read below

+# Use RainbowKingMD5.py All in One Hash Collector, Table Generator, and Cracker for MD5 hashes
+python RainbowKingMD5.py

-# Collect hashes using hash-collector.py
+# Only Collect hashes using hash-collector.py
 python hash-collector.py

 This will search a URL for all hashes in any format and display them with the option to save as a file

-# Create a Rainbow Table using Hashimo
+# Only Create a Rainbow Table using Hashimo
 Select hashimo-sha1.py or hashimo-md5.py and execute as follows:

 Type: python hashimo-sha1